nbry/forleti-fe/README.md

 # Forleti - Frontend
 The Forleti project is an implementation of a settings menu for a rapidly growing social media application.
 This project was built with focuses on ease of development and collaboration.
 Forleti utilizes a modular programming style, clear annotations, and expressive tests.

 This repository is the React front end for the blogging app.
 It renders components dynamically based on a "Plain Old JavaScript Object" (POJO).
-The eventual goal is for the front end to render dynamically from JSON files, so developers unfamiliar with front end conventions (or even non-developers) can modify the settings menu.
+Developers unfamiliar with frontend conventions (or even non-developers) can add/remove settings by modifying these files.

 Check out the Backend Repository [here!](https://github.com/nbry/forleti-be)